sap-tutorials/devtoberfest-2022/tutorials/devtoberfest2024-week2-cap-session-validation/devtoberfest2024-week2-cap-session-validation.md

 &nbsp;

-This tutorial question for todays sessions will be update after the last session for CAP Today.
+This tutorial question for todays sessions will be updated after the last session for CAP Today.
-You can complete this tutorial at the end of the day after it is published with question to earn  points for the Devtoberfest Contest.
+You can complete this tutorial at the end of the day, after it is published with question to earn  points for the Devtoberfest Contest.

 <!-- ### Question 1